Cartoon Network (Italy): Cartoon Network +1

-Cartoon Network +1 is a 1 hour timeshift channel of Cartoon Network launched on 31 July 2003, used also as a channel to air temporary special programmings.
+Cartoon Network +1 is a 1 hour timeshift channel based on the United Kingdom and Ireland television channel of the same name launched on 31 July 2003, used also as a channel to air temporary special programmings.

 From 4 to 12 February 2017 Cartoon Network +1, along with the British version, became Cartoon Network Lego Days, airing only LEGO series and movies.
 This schedule got repeated from 27 October to 4 November 2018 and from 18 to 27 October 2019.

 From 4 to 14 March 2021 the channel became a We Bare Bears channel, airing only We Bare Bears.